 When a tension is applied to a string, the string is fixed at both ends, and is plucked, or disturbed from equilibrium with a repetitive application of a force, a traveling wave will be created on the string as it oscillates back and forth, trying to return to its equilibrium position.
 This wave is a transverse wave since the oscillation of the string is perpendicular to the direction in which we observe the wave to travel - along the string.
-The frequency (f) of these oscillations is related to the frequency of the applied force, but can also be related to the speed of the wave (v), and the wavelength ( $\lambda$ ), where the wavelength of a transverse wave can be thought of as the distance the between crests along the wave at any moment.
+The frequency (f) of these oscillations is related to the frequency of the applied force, but can also be related to the speed of the wave (v), and the wavelength (λ), where the wavelength of a transverse wave can be thought of as the distance the between crests along the wave at any moment.

-$v = f\lambda$ (Eq.
+$$v = f\lambda$$ (Eq.
 1)

 As the wave reflects from each boundary, the transverse waves will interfere with each other.
 If we were to "freeze" the string for a moment and look at it, we would see what would appear to be a fairly random, chaotic looking pattern of peaks and troughs of various heights.
-This pattern, however, can be mathematically explained as a summation of several "harmonic modes" of oscillation.
+This pattern, however, can be mathematically explained as a summation of several "harmonic modes" of oscillation, similar to those described for sound in a tube open at both ends (See the lab document for Properties of Sound).

-Each harmonic mode (labeled with a mode number, n) has a particular harmonic wavelength, $\lambda$ .
-Given that the string has a certain length, L, there are particular wavelengths that would fit perfectly along the string, while meeting the boundary condition that the string is not moving up and down at the ends.
+Each harmonic mode (labeled with a mode number, n) has a particular harmonic wavelength, λ .
+Given that the string has a certain length, L, there are particular wavelengths of sound that would fit perfectly along the string, while meeting the boundary condition that the string is not moving up and down at the ends.
 Locations where the string does not move in a particular mode are called nodes, while locations where the string appears to reach its maximum in a particular mode are called antinodes.
-These modes of oscillation are sometimes called standing wave modes since it appears that the wave is not moving along the string when it vibrates in one of these modes.
+These modes are sometimes called standing wave modes of oscillation since it appears that the wave is not moving along the string when it vibrates in one of these modes.

-We can find the harmonic wavelength of each mode using the following mathematical relationship, where the n = 1 mode is called the fundamental, or first harmonic, the n = 2 mode is called the second harmonic, and so on.
+Mathematically, we can find the harmonic wavelength of each mode using the following mathematical relationship, where the n = 1 mode is called the fundamental, or first harmonic, the n = 2 mode is called the second harmonic, and so on.
 These can be found mathematically using the following formula.